auth0/docs/articles/users/guides/update-user-profiles-using-your-database.md

 # Update User Profiles Using Your Database

-Uupdate user profiles when using [your own database as an identity provider](/connections/database/custom-db) by doing the following tasks:
+Update user profiles when using [your own database as an identity provider](/connections/database/custom-db) by doing the following tasks:

 * Use the [Management API](/api/management/v2#!/Users/patch_users_by_id).
 * Update the user in your database.